iwr-wasteless/iwr/README.md

 waste less, or the funds collected can be spent on better waste management technology and outreach/education/raising of awareness.

+As described below, bins should be locked to prevent dumping in others bins, and should be unlocked by trucks and users with Bluetooth technology for efficiency.

 #### Who are the actors involved/who is impacted by this pilot? *
 Everyone that puts waste in bins and is involved with waste, or affected by it, which is really everyone and everything on this